A Weekend in Punta Gorda – a Taste of Old Florida

 Peace River Seafood

-Eating fresh seafood might be on top of the list of things to do in Punta Gorda, and the Peace River Seafood and Crab Shack is amazing.
+Eating fresh seafood might be on top of the list of things to do in Punta Gorda, and the Peace River Seafood and Botanicals is amazing.
 If the seafood was any fresher, it would have to jump out of the river, just behind the restaurant, onto the pots and pans in the kitchen.
 They have a dock right there and local fishermen bring the day’s catch directly to the Crab Shack.

 The food is delicious, and it just kept coming.
 I got to sample almost everything and didn’t find any I didn’t like.
 My favorite is the blue crabs.
 They were soooo big and seasoned well.
 The mussels and shrimp are perfect.
 I enjoyed the mullet and catfish although I am more of a shellfish person.

 It’s locally owned by Jimmy Beal and his wife Kelly.
 Jimmy is a crabber, so he understands crabs.
 The restaurant is housed in a wooden “Cracker” house built in 1927 and is shaded by huge old oak trees.
 Inside, the resident parrot greets you with a cheerful “hello” but you have a choice of indoor or outdoor seating depending on Florida weather.
+Either way, you can’t spend a weekend in Punta Gordo without eating here once, or twice.

 Our server kept bringing more food until the table was overflowing.
 Then he rearranged things around to make them all fit.
 No one was going to leave here hungry.
 The side order of corn on the cob is also tasty but save room for some of their traditional Key Lime Pie.
 Just like the rest of the food, it is old Florida, yellow and a little tart as Key limes are naturally.